keystone-enclave/keystone/README.md

 ## Introduction

-Keystone is an open-source project that builds trusted execution environments (TEEs) based on RISC-V. Its hardware-enforced and software-defined memory isolation enables trusted computing (a.k.a. confidential computing) with various threat models and functionalities.
+Keystone is an open-source project that builds trusted execution environments (TEEs) for RISC-V systems.
+Its hardware-enforced and software-defined memory isolation enables trusted computing (a.k.a. confidential computing) with various threat models and functionalities.
 The implementation is platform-agnostic, making Keystone portable across different RISC-V platforms with minimal engineering efforts.

 ## Goals